Particular/docs.particular.net/samples/saga/nh-custom-sagafinder/sample.md

 include: sql-prereq

-The database created by this sample is `NsbSamplesNhCustomSagaFinder`.
+This sample creates a database named `NsbSamplesNhCustomSagaFinder`.

 ### NHibernate setup

-This sample uses the [NHibernate persistence](/persistence/nhibernate/) which is configured as follows:
+This sample uses the [NHibernate persistence](/persistence/nhibernate/), configured as follows:

 snippet: config